 - not taking medicines as prescribed

-- children finding medications that belong to their parents or grandparents.
+- children finding medicines that belong to their parents or grandparents and taking them.

-If you follow the few rules below when using medicines, you can help keep everyone safe.
+If you follow the 6 rules below when using medicines, you can help keep everyone safe.

 The best place to keep medicines is in a high locked cabinet.